 Distance: three lectures per week, via a desktop videoconferencing programme which is available free of charge.
 Students who are unable to join classes can download the videos and watch them at a later time.

-- The required textbook is: Duff, Jeremy.
+Required: Duff, J. (2005).
 The Elements of New Testament Greek.
+Cambridge: Cambridge University Press.

 It is essential that students have this book.